How to Clean Stainless Steel

-Before cleaning stainless steel fixtures, always determine the direction of the grain.
+Before cleaning, always determine the direction of the grain.
 The grain is the brushed finish of stainless steel, and it's different from surface-to-surface.
 Your stainless steel's grain will be faint lines running either horizontally or vertically, and it's important that you rub back-and-forth or up-and-down in the direction of the grain for optimum shine.
-If you mistakenly wipe against the grain, dust and dirt may sink deeper into the grain of the surface, resulting in more difficult removal.
+If you mistakenly wipe against the grain, soils may sink deeper into the grain of the surface, resulting in more difficult removal.

 Oil-based stainless steel cleaners are popular, but often contain strong solvents or toxic petroleum distillates that Simple Green Stainless Steel Cleaner & Polish does not.
 If you’ve previously used these products on your appliances, you should first use our Simple Green All-Purpose Cleaner to strip off the built-up oil they leave behind.